-EH/PHWB/009 OIL STAMP POLICY

-The Policy setting out how the Council's Oil Stamp Scheme is delivered was last reviewed in January 2020.
+EH/PHWB/009 OIL STAMP POLICY The Policy setting out how the Council's Oil Stamp Scheme is delivered was last reviewed in January 2020.
 Under the Policy, a review should take place periodically.
-A review has now taken place and the policy amended to reflect the new structure for Environmental Health and Wellbeing (enclosed).
-An updated Section 75 Policy Screening Form is enclosed.

-PBS/PS/011 GRAFFITI REMOVAL POLICY

-The Policy setting out the decision making process for the removal of graffiti in the Borough was last reviewed in October 2020 having been delayed due to Coronavirus restrictions.
+A review had taken place and the policy amended to reflect the new structure for Environmental Health and Wellbeing (circulated).
+An updated Section 75 Policy Screening Form was circulated.
+PBS/PS/011 GRAFFITI REMOVAL POLICY The Policy setting out the decision making process for the removal of graffiti in the Borough was last reviewed in October 2020 having been delayed due to Coronavirus restrictions.
 Under the Policy, a review should take place every two years or as required.
-A review has now taken place and no amendments were deemed necessary (enclosed).

-An updated Section 75 Policy Screening Form is enclosed.
+A review had taken place and no amendments were deemed necessary (circulated).
+An updated Section 75 Policy Screening Form was circulated.

-RECOMMENDATION: that the revised policies be approved.
+Proposed by Alderman Smyth Seconded by Councillor Montgomery and agreed that the revised policies be approved.